 - 2. Curriculum review.
 The increase in class enrollment has made scheduling difficult for some students, especially for junior and senior level courses offered only once a year.
-As noted in the Degree Changes section below, we have added courses and made changes to the curriculum to give students more flexibility to meet degree requirements.
-This has been possible by the hiring of a second instructor during the past year and two tenure track faculty positions in the 2013-2014 academic year. - 3.
+As noted in the Degree Changes section below, we have added courses and made changes to the curriculum to give students more flexibility to meet degree requirements. - 3.
 Exit interviews and electronic surveys.
 For several years, the Department Head of Agricultural Economics and Agribusiness has conducted confidential exit interviews with selected graduating seniors.
 Virtually all graduating seniors were complimentary of the quality of advising and instruction in the Department of Agricultural Economics and Agribusiness and the genuine one-on-one care of the faculty for students.
-Since the

-2009-2010 academic year AEAB has conducted an on-line survey of all graduating seniors to supplement the exit interviews.
+Since the 2009-2010 academic year AEAB has conducted an on-line survey of all graduating seniors to supplement the exit interviews.